 Galaxy Note series phones have often been ridiculed for their size and usually exceed size limits.
-The Note 20 Ultra has a 6.9-inch screen, but luckily the curved sides and narrow edges mean the phone itself isn’t large.
+The Note 20 Ultra has a 6.9-inch screen, but luckily the curved sides and narrow edges mean the phone itself isn’t significant.

 3. Motorola Moto G9 Plus

-The G9 Plus is a 6.8-inch handset and its LTPS panel offers the highest resolution in the range of 2,400 x 1080 pixels (386 PPI).
+The G9 Plus is a 6.8-inch handset, and its LTPS panel offers the highest resolution in the range of 2,400 x 1080 pixels (386 PPI).
 So, HDR10 supports the bonus, so there is enough screen space to satisfy video viewers and gamers.

 The fingerprint reader is built into the power button on the right edge of the handset, just below the volume rocker.
 There is a dedicated Google Assistant button on the left, a 3.5mm headset jack on the top, and a USB-C charging/connection port on the bottom.

 To compensate for the large screen, the 5,000mAh battery that Motorola claims can last for two days.
 Of course, what you get will depend on how you use the phone, and a 6.8-inch screen can drain a lot of battery.
 Still, the supplied TurboPower 30 quick charger delivers up to 12 hours of power in just 10 minutes, allowing for fast charging.

 The Galaxy S22 Ultra is the complete successor to the Note 20 Ultra in every way except the name.
 The expansive and biggest screen smartphone of 2023 with a 6.8-inch LTPO AMOLED display offers a high WQHD+ resolution and an adaptive refresh rate of up to 120Hz.
 Google’s long-term software support further the Pixel rounds off an impressive list of experts.